altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

         cd Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/Installer

-* This command will install all the libraries and configurations necessary to setup the project correctly, to facilitate its installation i make an .sh file that performs all this automatically, however I also attached the commands separately in [Apendix A](#apendix-a), also the file can be reviewed by any text editor such as Notepad, Atom, VsCode, etc ...
+* This command will install all the libraries and configurations necessary to setup the project correctly.
+To facilitate its installation I'll make an .sh file that performs all this automatically, however I also attached the commands separately in [Apendix A](#apendix-a).
+Also the file can be reviewed by any text editor such as Notepad, Atom, VsCode, etc ...

-**NOTE: Go for a coffee, some cookies and see the next chapter of your favorite series, because this process according to your internet connection can take 45 minutes to 2 hours to complete.**
+**NOTE: Go for a coffee, some cookies and see the next chapter of your favorite series, because this process can take 45 minutes to 2 hours to complete, depending on your internet connection.**

         sudo bash Install.sh